Can you please leave your shoes at the door?

 Just be sure that before you head out the door you empty out the baking soda into the trash can or else it will be terribly annoying the rest of the day (like having sand in your shoes)!

-The cedar will help dry up the shoes cutting down an the proper environment for the oder causing bacteria to grow and mask the scent a bit with the rich smell of cedar.
+The cedar will help dry up the shoes cutting down a proper environment for the odor-causing bacteria to grow and mask the scent a bit with the rich smell of cedar.

 Chemical Formulas To Rescue Your Smelly Shoes

 What is great about chemical formulas is that they were designed specifically for the purpose at hand – eliminate odors.

 From my experience, they seem to do a terrific job at that.